INTERVIEW WITH Bor Simms

 Q. What were the origins of the ‘Line’ artworks?

 When I was at Farnham a friend, Tim Hutton, and I, were both interested in human intervention in the landscape and wondered how we could take the New Topographics further but I think we realised you can’t.
 Tim was very into the Greenwich meridian and the idea of a single line defining the world.
 I was making conceptual photographic works, lines and rectangles projected onto thick sheets of glass painted with light-sensitive emulsion.
-I went back to the line idea later and saw it more from a fine art perspective.
-I was more interested in its graphic references, areas, graphs, territories and borders, the need to delineate and define things.
+I went back to the line idea later and saw it more from a fine art perspective, a drawn line.
+But I was also interested in the graphic references, the need to define and delineate areas, territories, borders and graphs.
 It could also be seen as an end of Modernism.

 Q. There are references to art history in a number of works.